 Sub-bass hits hard when called upon, similar to the KZ ZSN, with a slow but well-controlled rumble.
 The transition from sub-bass to mid-bass is fairly linear and gives the overall tonality lots of warmth and body.
 The C10 has plenty of power on tap in the low frequencies and on tracks like Infected Mushroom’s “Groove Attack” will give your ears a solid battering.

 Midrange notes are a little recessed but are clear with good articulation.
-Clarity is only average due to the dip around 6kHz-8kHz but is definitely not something I would be overly critical of for a budget IEM like this.
+Clarity is

 With its thick midrange notes there’s some evident smoothing in the sound which makes the C10 forgiving to poorly mastered recordings.
 At the same time though it sacrifices tonal accuracy and presence in favour of smoothness.